 4. UX expands your market reach through perfected mobile-friendly design

 With nearly 68% of the world owning a mobile device, and 52% of internet searches done on a mobile device, you would be missing more than half of the potential market without a mobile-friendly version of your site – one that is as polished and perfected as your site.

 Mobile users expect to access, recognize, and navigate your product’s site like they would if they were using a PC.
 Although 61% of customers are more likely to purchase from mobile-friendly sites, the majority of users will leave a site altogether if they experience a problem.

 5. UX enhances user engagement through aesthetics, writing consistency, and interaction

 A significant part of UX is in how interaction with your site makes the user feel.
 Simple, uncluttered design that stirs the users’ physical senses (e.g., sight, sound), grabs their attention, and makes the user experience memorable, unique, and recognizable, sets you apart from your competitors.
 Design, and certainly the colors used in the design, should be strategic, as it tells a story and connects with your users.

 User engagement and brand recognition is not only accomplished through design consistency, but also in writing-style consistency.
-If the tone, formality, and language used throughout your isn’t consistent, it will be jarring and confusing.
-Visual and textual elements should be intriguing so that users will wonder what’s next.
-Interactive elements, including videos (which can increase site traffic by up to 300%), a variety of call-to-action (CTA) buttons, and social media feeds (which allow users to follow you on multiple platforms) engage users and makes them eager to return.
+If the tone, formality, and language used throughout your site isn’t consistent, it will be jarring and confusing.
+Visual and textual elements should be intriguing so that users will wonder what’s next and lead them to explore other pages on your site.
+Interactive elements, including videos (which can increase site traffic by up to 300%), a variety of call-to-action (CTA) buttons, and social media feeds (so users can follow you on multiple platforms) engage users and make them eager to return.

-Remembering the importance of UX keeps you focused on the users’ needs and feelings during the design process for your site or app.
+Remembering the importance of UX keeps you focused on the users’ needs and feelings during the design process for your site.
 Taking the time to perfect UX design early on will save you time and money in the long run.